Ruy Lopez: Black's fifth-move alternatives

-Russian Defence: 5.0-0 d6
+Russian Defence: 5...d6

 The Russian Defence (ECO C79) is also called the Steinitz Defence Deferred.
 With the move order 3...a6 4.Ba4 Nf6 5.0-0 d6, Black waits until White castles before playing ...d6.
 This can enable Black to avoid some lines in the Modern Steinitz Defence (4...d6) in which White castles queenside, although the position of the knight on f6 also precludes Black from supporting the centre with ...f7–f6.

 Mikhail Chigorin played the Russian Defence in the 1890s, and later it was adopted by Akiba Rubinstein and Alekhine.
 The last significant use of the Russian Defence was in the 1950s, when it was played by some Russian masters.
 Today, however, it has purely practical value, as White has found numerous ways to gain an opening advantage by quickly opening lines in the centre, where Black's developmental lag seems to be a significant factor.

-Møller Defence: 5.0-0 Bc5
+Møller Defence: 5...Bc5

 5...Bc5 is the Møller Defence.
 The usual continuation is 6.c3 b5, after which White can either play 7.Bb3, transposing to the Modern Arkhangelsk Variation, or 7.Bc2.
 6...0-0 is also seen, usually continuing 7.d4 Ba7.
-White also has the options of 7.d3, 7.Bxc6, and 7.Nxe5, aiming to Black's knight and bishop after 7...Nxe5 8.d4.
+White also has the options of 7.d3, 7.Bxc6, and 7.Nxe5, aiming to fork Black's knight and bishop after 7...Nxe5 8.d4.

-The Møller Defence was already an old line in 1903 when Jørgen Møller (1873–1944) analysed it in Tidskrift för Schack.
-Alexander Alekhine played this for Black in the early portion of his career; despite his advocacy, it never achieved great popularity, and even he eventually came to consider it dubious.
+The Møller Defence is named after Jørgen Møller (1873–1944), who analysed it in Tidskrift för Schack.
+Alexander Alekhine played it with Black in the early portion of his career; despite his advocacy, it never achieved great popularity, and even he eventually came to consider it dubious.

+White's fifth-move alternatives

+These fifth move sidelines are classified under ECO C77.